 Fair Value Segments

-Prime developments remain defensible despite higher entry points:
+By contrast, prime developments remain defensible despite higher entry points:

 - Porto Montenegro